lale-help/lale-help/README.md

 * be aware not to build one sentence from several smaller translations, because that hard-codes a certain sentence structure, which may not be the same in every language.
 Always translate complete sentences, or at least ensure that words of a sentence can be in arbitrary order.

 * don't pluralize words in Ruby code, as pluralization rules can be different.
-Slavic languages have two plural forms, for example: the word "apples" will be differnt in "two apples" and "five apples".
+Slavic languages have two plural forms, for example: the word "apples" will be different in "two apples" and "five apples".
 Rails i18n can handle that with it's built in [i18n rules](https://goo.gl/BGY6KC) if you take advantage of the feature (pass `count: number` to `I18n.t`).

 ## Restoring the database from a snapshot